 |300 shots per battery charge||1230 shots per battery charge|

 |130 x 80 x 93 mm, 640 g||141 x 113 x 78 mm, 750 g|

 Going beyond this snapshot of core features and characteristics, what are the differences between the Leica Q (Typ 116) and the Nikon D750?
 Which one should you buy?
 Read on to find out how these two cameras compare with respect to their body size, their imaging sensors, their shooting features, their input-output connections, and their reception by expert reviewers.

 The side-by-side display below illustrates the physical size and weight of the Leica Q Typ 116 and the Nikon D750.
+The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the Q Typ 116 – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably larger (53 percent) than the Leica Q Typ 116.
 It is noteworthy in this context that the D750 is splash and dust-proof, while the Q Typ 116 does not feature any corresponding weather-sealing.